computersarecool/night_walker/ttd.md

 #### Small todo items
 Only show view cart when there are things inside it Remove semicolons after function declarations
+Add missing semicolons to thanks like return
+Add return undefined to all return statements

 routes|checkout.j:91 save card information if not a guest routes|checkout.j:119, 124 only send usersafe information